MArifH2362/DWM4W8PE/README.md

 5. BOOT.WIM To Mount : DISM /Mount-image /imagefile:C:\Users\Examples\Boot.wim /Index:2 /MountDir:<target_mount_directory>
 6. WINRE.WIM To Mount: DISM /Mount-image /imagefile:C:\Users\Examples\WinRE.wim /Index:1 /MountDir:<target_mount_directory>
 7. To Unmount : Dism /Unmount-Image /MountDir:<target_mount_directory> /Commit
-8. You Can Edit ISO Editor to Replace For Boot.wim or WinRE.wim Manually, Or You Can Replace For Boot.wim or WinRE.wim Manually To Your Any Drive, Example : USB Bootable Flash Drive Contains Windows 8/8.1 Installer
+8. You Can Edit ISO Editor to Replace For Boot.wim (On The "Sources" Folder) or WinRE.wim Manually, Or You Can Replace For Boot.wim (On The "Sources" Folder) or WinRE.wim Manually To Your Any Drive, Example : USB Bootable Flash Drive Contains Windows 8/8.1 Installer

 And After That It's Done